How to Reduce Face Mask Pollution

 The situation is so bad that researchers expect face mask pollution to negatively impact wildlife for years to come.

 It’s not just birds that are at risk, though.
 Marine animals are also vulnerable to the dangers of face mask pollution.
-Masks that end up in the ocean can be mistaken for food by sea creatures, leading to ingestion and potential harm to their digestive systems.
+When they end up in the ocean, they’re mistaken for food by sea creatures, leading to ingestion and potential harm to their digestive systems.
 Additionally, entanglement in the straps can cause marine animals to become trapped, immobilised, or injured.

 Taking Action: Cutting the Strings of Your Masks